 Atrial Fibrillation tests and investigations in London

 The most important thing is to confirm whether you do have AF or not.
 This is done by recording the electrical activity of the heart during your symptoms (or when your heart is fast and irregular if you do not have symptoms).
 Recording the electrical activity of the heart is called an electrocardiogram (ECG).
-This can be done either in a doctors surgery on a fixed machine, on a treadmill during an exercise ECG or with a device that you can carry around separately or on your phone or a long ECG recording called a Holter monitor or event recorder.
+This can be done either in a doctors surgery on a fixed machine, or with a device that you can carry around separately or on your phone or a long ECG recording called a Holter monitor or event recorder and many watches are now capable of recording an ECG.
 It is also important that someone competent looks at the results.
 Even cardiologists who do not specialise in heart rhythm problems may get it wrong.
+A single lead ECG recorded by a watch or hand held ECG machine during symptoms is usually enough to confirm or refute AF.

 - Your blood pressure measured to exclude hypertension (high blood pressure)